infectedmushi/android_device_sony_kitakami-common/README.md

 If you have a question or have a request to join the development, please don't bother to contact us via this email : ctx.xda@gmail.com

-Special thans to the official Sony developer team for providing their sources to the public!
+Special thanks to the official Sony developer team for providing their sources to the public!